battery-degradation-prediction/battery_degradation_prediction/README.md

 ### Researcher

-User is a battery researcher, interested in predicting/forcasting the life of a battery given only having a handful of intial cycling data (e.g., given the first 30 cycles, what will be the batteries forcasted 500th cycle look like, and how confident is said prediction?).
-The User has a strong analytical background and is capable of navigating various softwares, but it not proficent with handling any technicalilties/errors/bugs the software may throw at them during use.
+User is a battery researcher, interested in predicting/forecasting the life of a battery given only having a handful of initial cycling data (e.g., given the first 30 cycles, what will be the batteries forecasted 500th cycle look like, and how confident is said prediction?).
+The User has a strong analytical background and is capable of navigating various software’s, but it not proficient with handling any technicalities/errors/bugs the software may throw at them during use.

 - Interfaces with software
  - Input *limited* cycling data into software
-     - Repreocess data into dataframe
+     - Reprocess data into dataframe
      - Prompted for features to train model
      - Extract feature(s)
      - Model is trained on said feature(s)